stringtheory92/CAPSTONE/README.md

   - dynamically obtains client/user location data based on conditions
   - attempts to use client browser location data and dateTime to construct API query for local upcoming events and render to Home
+  - created function to recognize dateTime and localTime and convert to readable string
   - if browser location data is not enabled, query is constructed based on user's state_code in database
   - due to unique listings for repeat showings, events are filtered for unique names
+    - names come from two different locations - artist name and event.
+Not all events have artist names, so the name value is conditionally set depending on whether or not that data is available.
+Artist name is preferred due to resulting in less redundancy
+  - filtered events are sorted by genre (nested data) by converting to object with genre keys and event array values.
+Object is iterated over and generates appropriate components in sorted order, resulting in dynamically displayed events menu.
+  - events can be selected and direct to an event details screen, where details such as ticket price range, time, and date which tickets are on sale until are displayed.
+Links to venue and ticket purchasing are also provided
+  - menu displayed with independent scrolling and hidden overflow.
+On phones menu sits below main content, accessed by scrolling down.
+On desktop/larger screens menu occupies right segment